zriyansh/signoz.io/docs/faqs/product.md

 With SigNoz, you get metrics, traces and logs in a single application unlike Jaeger which primarily focuses on distributed tracing.

-### What will be your paid plan like?

-SigNoz will be always open-source and free to self-host for smaller teams.
-You can find more details about our pricing plans [here](https://signoz.io/pricing/).

 ### What is unique about SigNoz as an observability tool?